Fluxme.io

 arcaneoslegacycomparisonmigration

-Legacy vs ArcaneOS β€” Which Should You Run?
+Legacy vs ArcaneOS — Which Should You Run?

 Flux supports two node types: Legacy (traditional Ubuntu installation with manual management) and ArcaneOS (purpose-built OS with automation and enhanced security).
-Understanding the differences is key to choosing the right path β€” and for existing operators, deciding whether to migrate.
+ArcaneOS is now the recommended standard, and legacy nodes will not be supported in the near future.
+Existing legacy operators should plan their migration as soon as possible.

 Feature Comparison